 Enforcement of storage liens.

 Sec.
-307 (50 U.S.C. app. § 537).
-A servicemember with property or effects subject to a lien, including liens for storage, repair or cleaning of property, is protected from foreclosure or enforcement of the lien during the period of military service plus three months unless a court finds that the servicemember's ability to meet the obligation is not materially affected by military service.
+307. (50 U.S.C. app. § 537).
+This section protects servicemembers with property or effects subject to a lien, including liens for storage, repair or cleaning of property, by providing that no one is allowed to foreclose or enforce lien during the servicemember's in military service plus three months unless a court finds that the servicemember's ability to meet the obligation is not materially affected by military service.
 A court can also stay the proceedings in these types of enforcement actions or order some other disposition of the case it deems equitable to the parties.
-This section does not affect the scope of Section 303 (mortgages and trust deeds).
-Anyone who knowingly takes any action contrary to the provisions is punishable by imprisonment up to one year, a fine as provided by title 18, U.S. Code, or both.
+This section does not affect the scope of section 303 (mortgages and trust deeds).

+Finally, the section provides a penalty for anyone who knowingly takes any action contrary to its provisions.
+Such an action is punishable by imprisonment up to one year, a fine as provided by title 18, U.S.Code, or both.